Bilal: A New Breed of Hero: Bengali version

+Animation

 The Falcon

 As a character the presence of the Falcon was as a companion of Hamza the warrior.
 The Falcon in Arabic literature and culture is a representation of authenticity, pride and bravery.

 Special Programming Scripts were used in order to achieve the hyper realistic animation of the falcon as it folded (and spread) its wings.
 The falcon rig setup was made up of a number of joints and controls which allowed the animators to deliver a hyper realistic animation performance for the bird's neck movement.
 Each wing hosted close to 150 controls for the feather sets only.
 Getting the wings to look correct during the action of folding and unfolding was no easy challenge either.

 The rig is undoubtedly the most complex setup Barajoun built for the film.
 Each shot of the falcon in the film took over 5 terabytes.

-Creating the Battle of Badr
+Battle of Badr

 This battle scene in Bilal is the longest in animation history.
 Conventionally, each frame can only hold 7 items in animation.

 The battle scene held a grand total of 310 figures, including weaponry, warriors, and horses.
 It was so ambitious that many crew members left believing that it could not be done.
 The remaining team, however, did not give up.
 They hired actual Chinese warriors to act out the battle for the perfect animation.